Welcome to the Social Pedagogy Development Network

 The organisers

-The Social Pedagogy Development Network is co-ordinated by ThemPra in partnership with the Social Pedagogy Professional Association (SPPA).
-We have been working together with Jacaranda Development, Treehouse Associates, and the Centre for Understanding Social Pedagogy at the UCL Institute of Education, who have previously been involved in organising the SPDN.
+The Social Pedagogy Development Network is co-ordinated by ThemPra in partnership with the Social Pedagogy Professional Association (SPPA) and the Global Alliance for Social Pedagogy and Social Education.
+We have worked together with Jacaranda Development, Treehouse Associates, and the Centre for Understanding Social Pedagogy at the UCL Institute of Education, who have previously been involved in organising the SPDN.
 Together we have been developing a stronger identity of social pedagogy in the UK and collaborated on various pilot projects, including the Head, Heart, Hands programme led by the Fostering Network.
 We have also been working together on developing standards in social pedagogy and setting up SPPA.
 Our collaboration has been underpinned by a shared vision for social pedagogy in the UK and our commitment to demonstrating the synergies and strength that come from co-operating.